clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 * Reduce your tenants to one (specifically the one with no limits).
 * Launch less VMs in a herd.
 Our NUC's can handle approx. <= 50-100 starting at once per compute node.
 Our Haswell-EP servers can handle approx. <= 500 starting at once per compute node.
-The CSR in particular is known to have a database lock scalability issue that shows in the UI as page loads with a message indicating a failure due to the db being locked.
 * Tweak the launcher to enable remote access.
 For example, when using netcat, if you Control-C, that kills netcat.
   Instead from the host, send a Control-C via netcat to the target as::